Learn Linux Programming for Free Online: List of Free Learning Options

 Free Online Linux Programming Course Requirements and Information

-Students interested in learning Linux programming online for free may find self-study tutorials available through schools like the University of California - Davis, the University of Surrey and the Universitat Oberta de Catalunya useful.
+Students interested in learning Linux programming online for free may find self-study tutorials available through schools like the University of California - Davis, the University of Surrey and the Universitat Oberta de Catalunya.
 Most learning materials are intended for those new to Linux programming.
 The Linux learning tutorials are free and self-contained.
 Students are able to work through OpenCourseWare (OCW) materials at their own pace.
 These programs do not result in course credit and there is no opportunity to interact with teachers or fellow students.
-Some of the tutorials require that users possess certain software and hardware specifications.
+Some of the tutorials require users to meet software and hardware specifications.

 Free Online Learning Options for Linux Programming